nitin100994/interview_shortlist_strategy/README.md

 Upload updated resume (tailored for product-based roles) 📄

-Keep profile status as "Actively Looking" — but do not enable 'Open to Work' tag publicly 🚫
+Avoid setting status to 'Actively Looking' — let your profile speak silently through smart keywords and timing 🛑

 Do not comment "I am interested" on LinkedIn job posts — this comes across as needy ❌

-If you want to reach out to recruiters, do it professionally via email or DMs, not public comment sections 📬
+Reach out via email or DM professionally 📬

-You are not here to chase — you’re here to prove your worth silently but powerfully 🧘‍♂️🛡️

 Stay active on LinkedIn through likes, reactions, small value posts, or thoughtful comments 💬🔥